In Autumn 2020 two of the largest IVA firms have recently announced the latest in a long line of customer transfers within the industry:

 You have no right to object to a transfer, even if it is to a firm you deliberately decided not to use at the start of the IVA.
 You cannot switch to a different firm you would prefer.

 After your IVA is set up, you become a commodity for many of the large IVA firms.
 Your case is a potential stream of income over the next few years.
-It can be sold to another firm or outsourced to a firm who thinks they can process the IVA more cheaply.
+It can be sold to another firm or outsourced to a firm that thinks they can process the IVA more cheaply.

 And if communications with the new firm do not go well, there is no independent Ombudsman you can appeal to.